Waikiki resort mandates vaccination for workers, guests

 It’s the right thing to do as Hawaii grapples with a surge in COVID-19 cases and hospitalizations because of the highly contagious delta variant, said Kelly Sanders, senior vice president of operations at Highgate Hawaii.

 There were an average of 706 newly confirmed infection cases per day across Hawaii between Aug.
 30 and Sept.
-5 across Hawaii, according to the state Department of Health.
-Hawaii’s vaccination rate was at 64%.
+5, according to the state Department of Health.
+Hawaii’s vaccination rate was nearly 76% for those 12 and older.
+Children 11 or younger are not yet eligible for the shot.

 “So I think we will be the safest hotel in Hawaii, at least for now,” Sanders said ahead of a news conference Wednesday to announce the mandate.
 “And hopefully that helps our business and doesn’t hurt our business.”